-EXPERTISE: Olvia Mahoney’s area of expertise includes but is not limited to the following Chicago topics: the fur trade; innovation; and Abraham Lincoln and the Civil War.
+EXPERTISE: Olivia Mahoney’s area of expertise includes but is not limited to the following Chicago topics: the fur trade; innovation; and Abraham Lincoln and the Civil War.

 EXPERIENCE: Chicago History Museum: Curatorial Staff, 1980–present

-EDUCATION: M.A., Museum Studies, Cooperstown Graduate Program, State University of New York, 1980 B.S., Education, emphasis in American History, Student of Distinction 1974, Northwestern University
+EDUCATION: M.A., Museum Studies, Cooperstown Graduate Program, State University of New York, 1980; B.S., Education, emphasis in American History, Student of Distinction, Northwestern University, 1974.

-In addition to Lincoln’s Undying Words, Ms. Mahoney has curated many exhibitions, including Abraham Lincoln Transformed (2009) ; Chicago: Crossroads of America, the museum’s core exhibition (2006); and Go West!
+Olivia Mahoney is responsible for curating numerous exhibits including Modern by Design: Chicago Streamlines America (2018); Lincoln’s Undying Words (2016); Abraham Lincoln Transformed (2009); Chicago: Crossroads of America, the museum’s core exhibition (2006); and Go West!
 Chicago and American Expansion (1999).

-In addition, Ms. Mahoney developed two prize-winning exhibitions with Eric Foner of Columbia University: A House Divided: American in the Age of Lincoln for CHM (1990) and America’s Reconstruction: People and Politics After the Civil War, a traveling exhibition that opened at the Virginia Historical Society (1995).
+In addition, Mahoney developed two prize-winning exhibitions with Eric Foner of Columbia University: A House Divided: American in the Age of Lincoln for CHM (1990) and America’s Reconstruction: People and Politics After the Civil War, a traveling exhibition that opened at the Virginia Historical Society (1995).
 Their catalog for A House Divided received the Gustavus Myers Award for outstanding book on human rights in the United States.
-Most recently, the film Ms. Mahoney scripted for Abraham Lincoln Transformed received an honorable mention in the American Association of Museums Muse competition.
-Ms. Mahoney has served on several review and advisory panels, including the Gettysburg National Battlefield Museum.
+The film Mahoney scripted for Abraham Lincoln Transformed received an honorable mention in the American Association of Museums Muse competition.
+Mahoney has served on several review and advisory panels, including the Gettysburg National Battlefield Museum.